SaiNikhilD/Dogiparty_SaiNikhil_Spring2017/Final/SaiNikhil_readMe.md

 5. A join plot to compare the daily return of Microsoft and Cisco are plotted
 <img src="analysis/ana_3/joinplot.png">

-6. A pair grid has been plotted plotted of all the four companies to determine the correlation.
-   A pair grid of seaborn has been used as it gives full control and is the best when comes to comparing and contrasting.
+6. A pair grid has been plotted plotted of all the four companies to determine the correlation.A pair grid of seaborn has been used as it gives full control and is the best when comes to comparing and contrasting.

 <img src="analysis/ana_3/PairGridPlot.png">

-8. As the above plot is difficult to read and make a decision of the correaltion between shares, the numerical values of correlation are plotted using the heatmap.
+7. As the above plot is difficult to read and make a decision of the correaltion between shares, the numerical values of correlation are plotted using the heatmap.

 <img src="analysis/ana_3/heatmap.png">

-9. The next step is the risk analysis, which is plotted comparing the expected return versus the standard deviation.
+8. The next step is the risk analysis, which is plotted comparing the expected return versus the standard deviation.
 <img src="analysis/ana_3/risk.png">